Healthcare H-1B Sponsorship Jobs in Hawaii

 Are there state-specific considerations for H-1B healthcare sponsorship in Hawaii?

 Hawaii's geographic isolation means many clinical roles are hard to fill locally, which has historically made employers more willing to sponsor H-1B petitions for qualified international candidates.
-Physicians working in federally designated Health Professional Shortage Areas, which cover parts of the Big Island, Molokai, and Lanai, may also be eligible for J-1 waiver programs that convert to H-1B status.
+Physicians working in federally designated Health Professional Shortage Areas, which cover parts of the Big Island, Molokai, and Lanai, may also be eligible for J-1 visa waiver programs that convert to H-1B status.
 State licensing requirements through the Hawaii Medical Board apply regardless of visa category.

 What is the prevailing wage for H-1B healthcare jobs in Hawaii?